How you can enter a caveat

-It is generally inappropriate to enter a caveat when you are bringing a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
+It is generally inadvisable to enter a caveat when you are bringing a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
 In those circumstances it would be more appropriate to enter a standing search at the Leeds District Probate Registry.

 Please note that penalties can be imposed if a caveat is used inappropriately, so advice from an experienced lawyer is recommended.

 How to enter a caveat

 You can instruct a solicitor to enter a caveat on your behalf or you can enter a caveat yourself.

 If you want to do it yourself you will need to be over eighteen, have a UK postal address and have an interest in the estate.
 This interest will usually be because you are a beneficiary under a will or the intestacy rules.

 You can enter a caveat by completing form PA8A, which is available from your local Probate Registry, or by sending a letter to the Probate Registry along with a cheque for the fee.
 Alternatively, you can visit your local Probate Registry and apply in person.
 You will need to provide details about the person who has passed away (such as their full name, address and date of death) as shown on their death certificate as well as your own name and address.